IAmTrial/SlashWork/SlashDiablo_Tools_API/Specifications/Diablo_II/Pointers/index.md

 When the wrapper class is first dereferenced, then the correct offset for the current GameVersion is determined.
 This overloads the operators [all operators for dereferencing](http://en.cppreference.com/w/cpp/language/operator_member_access) and [conversion](http://en.cppreference.com/w/cpp/language/cast_operator) to its contained pointer type.
 Conversion is permitted to be implicit.
 This is done in the C++ file.

 The version agnostic function is declared in the header file.
-There may be multiple variants of this globally declared function, using “Ex” structs or “Ex” pointers, but there is always at least one declaration of the function that uses the exact same function arguments as the function it references.
+There may be multiple variants of this globally declared function, using Ex classes, but there is always at least one declaration of the function that uses the exact same function arguments as the function it references.
 If a struct pointer is an argument, then use the base struct type.
 These header functions should be the only Diablo II API functions accessible by mod makers and hackers.

 The implementation details are in the C++ file and are described below.